 Mike Williams, a three-time Illinois PGA Section Award winner, is the Vice President of Operations for Landscapes Golf Management.

 I have been heavily involved in the game and industry of golf for decades.
 Over that time, the connection between golf and fitness has grown immensely.
-As such, there’s so much more to golfers reaching their scoring potential than taking hordes of lessons and hiring sports psychologists.
+As such, there’s so much more to golfers reaching their scoring potential than taking hoards of lessons and hiring sports psychologists.
 A workout regimen must be in place to optimize the physical requirements of all those swings, putts and four-and-a-half mile walks over 18 holes.

 In my current position with Landscapes Golf Management – operator of more than 50 golf courses, country clubs and resorts across America – I’ve accumulated several insights about how to move golfers from the course to the gym.
 Primarily, the golf shop and fitness center should visually look the part.
 This means carrying fashion products universally designed for the golf course and workouts.
 The crossover brands include Puma, Nike, adidas, TASC and Vuori.
 Hoodies, joggers, leggings and loosely fitted, everyday wear are nowadays appropriate and acceptable at most country clubs.
 Add to that hot-selling, personal massage therapy devices, and your golf shop is officially in the fitness business.